Hussammamdouh/Shrka.com/backend/README.md

 6. **Session Management:** User can view and revoke sessions.
 7. **Admin/IT Support:** Can manage users (block/unblock/list).

+## Pagination & Filtering
+- List endpoints (e.g., `/api/company/my`) support `?page`, `?limit`, and `?search` query parameters.
+- Example: `GET /api/company/my?page=2&limit=5&search=Acme`

 ## Testing
 - Use the provided Postman collection (`ShrkaAuth.postman_collection.json`) to test all endpoints.
 - Ensure your `.env` is configured for email sending to test verification and password reset.
+- Jest test files are in the `tests/` directory.

 ## Contribution
 - Fork the repo and create a feature branch.
 - Follow the existing code style and structure.
 - Write clear commit messages.
 - Submit a pull request with a description of your changes.

+## Environment-Specific Config & Production Readiness
+- All sensitive config (DB, JWT, email) is loaded from `.env` and never committed.
+- Use `.env.example` as a template for your environment variables.
+- In production, always:
+  - Use HTTPS
+  - Set cookies as `secure`
+  - Set appropriate CORS origins
+  - Use strong secrets for JWT and email
+- Logging is set to avoid leaking sensitive data.

 ---